-Norrie levels for GB in United Cup tie against US
+Norrie wins but GB trail United Cup tie against US

-United Cup: Cameron Norrie levels for Great Britain against United States
+United Cup: Cameron Norrie wins but Great Britain trail against United States

 Last updated on .From the section Tennis

-Cameron Norrie beat Taylor Fritz in three sets to bring Great Britain level at 1-1 in their United Cup play-off against the United States.
+Cameron Norrie beat Taylor Fritz in three sets but Great Britain trail their United Cup play-off against the United States 2-1.

 British number one Norrie won 6-4 5-7 6-4 in the Sydney City Final, after team-mate Katie Swan had earlier lost 2-6 6-3 6-4 to American Madison Keys.

-Harriet Dart faces world number three Jessica Pegula in the next singles tie.
+Harriet Dart was then beaten 6-2 6-0 by world number three Jessica Pegula.

+Dan Evans faces Frances Tiafoe in the final singles rubber in a bid to keep alive GB's hopes of progression.

+Should he win, he and Dart will then take on Tiafoe and Pegula in the deciding doubles.

-It is one of three City Finals taking place across Australia, which act as a play-off for the semi-finals.
+The Sydney City Final is one of three City Finals taking place across Australia, which act as a play-off for the semi-finals.

-The winners of the Sydney, Perth and Brisbane City Finals will progress, as will the runners-up with the best record.
+The winners in Sydney, Perth and Brisbane will progress, as will the runners-up with the best record.

 GB - captained by Tim Henman - are the surprise package at the inaugural mixed team United Cup, having upset Australia and Rafael Nadal's Spain in the group stage.